 Links to internal pages are showcased in the form of sitelinks just below the website URL in SERPs.
 Sitelinks help users to navigate around the website thoroughly.
 Once you create sitelink extensions, you can track the internal links from Google Search Console or Google Webmaster Tools.
 The steps to track sitelink extensions are:

 - Click on ‘Internal Links’

-Even after following the above steps brand face difficulty in getting sitelinks live on SERPs.
+Even after following the above steps, brands still face difficulty in getting sitelinks live on SERPs.
 Though you might have created different sitelink extensions in Google AdWords, it may or may not get reflected.
 A few factors that you should be aware of are:

 - Sitelinks are auto-generated.

 - Google never discloses the method on how to create sitelinks or how to get it.

 There are easy ways to get sitelink extension for your website.
 You can consider these steps as a shortcut method to create sitelinks.